A7med7x7/SmartMeds-Guide/README.md

 ## About the Project

 Smartmeds aims to predict the top 5 medications based on a medical condition using machine learning and ChatGPT-04.
-This project was developed as part of a capstone project.
 You can read more about the project on [Medium](https://medium.com/@ahmedalghali/predicting-the-top-5-medications-based-on-condition-using-machine-learning-and-chatgpt-04-460ee267be75).

 Feel free to explore the project and provide feedback!